tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

 </p>

 ## Highly optimized

 Despite being heavily SEO optimized performance and accessibility have also been a major factor when implementing this portfolio.
 This leads to a great Lighthouse result.

 ## Responsive

 This portfolio is optimized for phones, tablets and desktops.
+The styling is done with CSS3 postprocessor Sass.

 ## PWA

-Implements Progressive Web Apps features.
+Implements Progressive Web Apps features (i.e. offline capability).
 With the help of manifest and web workers we get a product that functions offline and where wifi is unreliable.

 ## Syntax highlighting
-Code properly formatted is automatically highlighted by gatsby-remark-prismjs.
+Code properly formatted is automatically highlighted with Prism.
 The code lines are numbered and languages labeled for clarity.

-Which gives us the desired effect:
+Which gives us the following effect:

 ~~~javascript
 class Person {